 Cattle Depot Artist Village, 63 Ma Tau Kok Road, To Kwa Wan | (+852) 2364 2959

-HeySoNuts guarantees great handcrafted coffee and espresso drinks, with a fully-equipped tea bar and an ever-busy kitchen with a full food menu.
-You can grab a cup of coffee and people watch for the day.
-The dessert menu is certainly a highlight, since they have soufflé pancakes, waffles, mille-feuilles as well as their famous Homemade Tiramisu ($54), plated to look like a rubber duck in a bath!
+HeySoNuts guarantees great handcrafted coffee and espresso drinks, with a fully equipped tea bar and an ever-busy kitchen with a full food menu.
+You can grab a cup of coffee and people-watch for the day.
+The dessert menu is certainly a highlight, since they have soufflé pancakes, waffles, and mille-feuilles, as well as their famous homemade tiramisù ($54), plated to look like a rubber duck in a bath!

 On The Hill Coffee Bar, Shop 2, Basement, Po Fai Building, 435–439 Chatham Road North, To Kwa Wan | (+852) 9841 482

-This modern food stall is located in To Kwa Wan and they are known to mix some new and traditional ingredients together to create modern dai pai dong dishes, like fried truffle squid fish cake and Sugar-pulled Sweet and Sour Pork, which actually requires high-level techniques to pull off despite the cutesy names.
-Plastered with 1970s and 1980s posters, you should definitely come and get a real taste of how versatile Cantonese cuisine really is!
+This modern food stall is known to mix new and traditional ingredients together to create modern dai pai dong (大排檔) dishes, like fried truffle squid fish cake and sugar-pulled sweet and sour pork, which actually requires high-level techniques to pull off despite the cutesy names.
+Plastered in 1970s and 1980s posters, you should definitely come and get a real taste of how versatile Cantonese cuisine really is!

-Famous for their Fermented Bean Curd Chicken Balls ($36), Yue Min Fong retains the glory of traditional street food.
+Famous for their fermented beancurd chicken balls ($36), Yue Min Fong (譽麵坊) retains the glory of traditional street food.
 The chicken balls are fried to a dark golden crisp that locks in the moisture and meat juices.
-One bite into them paired with their brown-red sauce brings out a deep bean curd flavour is the best proof to why this dish is the shop’s signature.
+One bite into them, paired with their brown-red sauce, brings out a deep beancurd flavour, and provides proof to why this dish is the shop’s signature.